vnen/godot-tiled-importer/README.md

 ## Installation

+Simply download it from Godot Asset Library: https://godotengine.org/asset-library/asset/25.

-Download or clone this repository and copy the contents of the `addons` folder to your own project's `addons` folder.
+Alternatively, download or clone this repository and copy the contents of the `addons` folder to your own project's `addons` folder.

 Then enable the plugin on the Project Settings.

+## Features

+* Import Tiled file as a Godot scene.
+Each layer in Tiled is a TileMap in Godot.
+* Both `.tmx` (XML) and `.json` formats.
+* Support for Base64 encoded map.
+* Orthogonal and isometric maps.
+* Import visibility and opacity from layers.
+* Import collision/occluder/navigation shapes (based on Tiled object type).
+* Custom import options, such as whether to embed the resources into the scene.

 ## Usage